-- Annual catch limit set triennially since 2019 - Limitation on the number of longline vessels authorized to operate in the fishery - Demersal longlines and pots are the only authorized fishing gears - Fishing season extends from 1 September to 31 August of the following year, which differs from the CCAMLR fishing season - A maximum of two vessels fishing simultaneously per 0.5° latitude x 1° longitude rectangle - Fishing is prohibited within the strict protection areas of the Marine Reserve which include areas not exceeding 500m in depth - Move-on rule to limit catches of D. eleginoides of 60cm and less - Cut-off procedure and move-on rules for skates to reduce fishing mortality - Mitigation measures to reduce bird mortality - Move-on rule on VME - One French scientific observer on board each licensed vessel - Mandatory vessel logbooks - A single catch landings site at Réunion Island - Mandatory port inspection
+- Annual catch limit set triennially since September 2019 - Demersal longlines and pots are the only authorized fishing gears - Fishing season extends from 1 September to 31 August of the following year, which differs from the CCAMLR fishing season - A maximum of two vessels fishing simultaneously per 0.5° latitude x 1° longitude rectangle - Fishing is prohibited within the strict protection areas of the Marine Reserve which include areas not exceeding 500m in depth - \bullet Move-on rule to limit catches of D. eleginoides of 60cm and less - Cut-off procedure and move-on rules for skates to reduce fishing mortality - Mitigation measures to reduce bird mortality - Move-on rule on VME - One French scientific observer on board each licensed vessel - Mandatory vessel logbooks - A single catch landings site at Réunion Island - Mandatory port inspection

-The limits in force and the advice of WG-FSA-2019 to the Scientific Committee for the 2020 season were:
+The limits in force and the advice of WG-FSA-2021 to the Scientific Committee for the 2022 season were:

-- (i) The Working Group agreed that the catch limit set by France of 800 tonnes in 2020, which accounts for depredation, was consistent with the CCAMLR decision rules for the model runs presented, - (ii) No new information was available on the state of fish stocks in Subarea 58.6 outside areas of national jurisdiction.
-The Working Group therefore recommended that the prohibition of directed fishing for D. eleginoides, described in Conservation Measure 32-02, remain in force in 2020,
+- (i) The Working Group agreed that the catch limit set by France of 800 tonnes in 2022, which accounts for depredation, was consistent with the CCAMLR decision rules for the model runs presented, - (ii) No new information was available on the state of fish stocks in Subarea 58.6 outside areas of national jurisdiction.
+The Working Group therefore recommended that the prohibition of directed fishing for D. eleginoides, described in Conservation Measure 32-02, remain in force in 2022.